 These shortcut chocolate croissants could not be any easier.
 Filled with rich chocolate, topped with more chocolate, and only 20 minutes from start to finish.

 - 1 can (8 oz) Pillsbury™ refrigerated crescent dinner rolls

-- 1 cup semi-sweet chocolate chips or chopped pure chocolate1
+- 1 cup semi-sweet chocolate chips or chopped pure chocolate*

 - 1 large egg, beaten

-- Heat oven to 350F degrees.
+- Heat oven to 350°F (177°C).
 Line a baking sheet with a silicone baking mat or parchment paper.
 Set aside.

 - Bake 12 to 17 minutes or until deep golden brown.
 Remove from cookie sheet and allow to cool for 5 minutes.
 Melt the remaining chocolate in the microwave in 10 second increment, stirring after each increment.
 Add shortening to thin out if desired.
 Drizzle over croissants and serve warm.
 Try adding fresh whipped cream or even salted caramel on top.
 Leftovers keep well covered tightly at room temperature for 3 days.

-- I find that chopped pure chocolate melts much easier in the crescent dough than chocolate chips.
-I simply use a dark chocolate bar I had lying around.
+- Chocolate: I find that chopped pure chocolate melts much easier in the crescent dough than chocolate chips.
+I simply used a dark chocolate bar I had lying around.
 Any pure chocolate will do.

 - Larger Batch: This recipe can easily be doubled.